Yaroslavl Oblast: Geography

 Large animals have been much reduced in numbers, but there are still some bears, wolves, foxes, moose, and wild boars.
 A great number of wild birds live and nest in the oblast.
 In cities, the most common birds are pigeons, jackdaws, hooded crows, rooks, house sparrows, and great tits.

+The oblast is bordered by Vologda Oblast to the north, Kostroma Oblast and Ivanovo Oblast to the east, Vladimir Oblast to the south and Moscow Oblast and Tver Oblast to the west.

 The Volga River flows through Yaroslavl Oblast; major dams and hydroelectric stations were built at Uglich and Rybinsk.
 The Rybinsk Reservoir, filled between 1941 and 1947, is one of the largest in Europe.
 As it was filled the former town of Mologa and several hundreds of villages were flooded.
-Some 150,000 persons in Yaroslavl, Vologda, and Kalinin (now Tver) oblasts had to be relocated in connection with this project.
+Some 150,000 people in Yaroslavl, Vologda, and Kalinin (now Tver) oblasts had to be relocated in connection with this project.

 Mineral resources are limited to construction materials (such as sand, gravel, clay) and peat.
 There are also mineral water springs and wells.